 Can Bread Make You Gain Weight?
 The Myth Of Bread’s Role In Making You Fat

-Bread can make you gain weight- but then again, according to the laws of thermodynamics any food can make you gain weight if you eat too much of it.
+Does bread make you gain weight?
+Does bread make you fat?
+Does bread cause weight gain and is it the weight gain menace that many believe it to be?
+As with most questions about weight gain, the answers aren’t as straightforward as many would like to believe.
+Bread can make you gain weight- but then again, according to the laws of thermodynamics any food can make you fat and gain weight if you eat too much of it.
 The common question of whether or not bread can make you fat is not as cut and dry as many would have you believe as your body doesn’t care whether the calories come from proteins, fats or carbs.
 As long as you consume more than your body needs to maintain energy balance those excess calories will be stored as body fat and you’ll gain weight.
 Some foods are higher in calories than others, which make them as a rule more likely to make you gain weight.
 Breads are a very calorie dense foods- most have anywhere from 70-80 calories per ounce and most on the market today are made with refined flour which cuts down on the nutritional value and the fiber content.
 The less fiber a food has, the more of it you’ll eat and refined flour breads are no exception, in fact refined flour products make up just about 20% of the daily calories in the average American’s diet.
 A diet that tends to unfortunately be higher in calories than is needed to maintain energy balance.- thus the common perception that bread does indeed make you gain weight and that eating bread will make you fat.
 Giving up bread is one of the most common methods people employ to lose weight, and given the number of calories saved in the average diet by cutting out breads, such diet strategies do have some merit.
 Advocates of (what is commonly called) the ‘Paleolithic Diet’ suggest that bread is a fairly recent addition to the human diet and vilify bread as one of the culprits responsible for the extra pounds around your waist.
 The argument is that early man followed a hunter-gatherer lifestyle for the greater part of our time on the planet and that we are not biologically designed to eat bread, grains or any foods that are agriculturally based.
 It’s an interested presumption, and given the remarkably healthy constitutions of the hunter-gatherer bands that still exist on earth, it does sound pretty easy to blame our current societal weight gain and obesity problems on the consumption of bread, wheat and grain products.
 However these arguments don’t account for the fact that numerous cultures have eaten bread as a staple for millennia without the obesity and health problems we see today.
 While we can indeed learn a lot from hunter-gatherer diets, it isn’t as simple as singling out bread and grains as the cause of our weight gain woes.
 For one, bread was indeed eaten by early man -a fact that throws into question a central premise of the Paleolithic Diet’ and secondly, the refined product found on supermarket shelves today bears little resemblance to the food that sustained so many human lives for centuries.

 Can Bread Make You Gain Weight?
 Understanding The History